 Clusters of Organically Shaped Asymmetrical Hanging Installations

-Clusters of organically shaped asymmetrical hanging installations have become increasingly popular.
+Clusters of organically shaped asymmetrical hanging installations have become an increasingly popular wedding flower trend.
 Clients are moving towards doing less on the tables and hanging more from the ceilings to create more of an interactive experience for guests.

 Traditionally, couples like to put flowers on their head table.
 For 2020, we are going to see different placement of the flowers, such as framing the head table with flowers on the ground.
 This flower-on-ground look resembles a stroll in the garden, and is especially luxurious when there is an abundant amount of flowers.